 Set in a rugged fjord in the glacier-studded Kenai Mountains, Tutka Bay Lodge offers a scenic location and easy access to Kachemak Bay State Park.

 The traditional lodge buildings are nestled in a secluded, scallop-shaped cove.
-The main lodge has a restaurant and lounge with sweeping views as well as a library where guests can learn about native Alaskan art, archaeology, ecology.
+The main lodge has a restaurant and lounge with sweeping views as well as a library where guests can learn about native Alaskan art, archaeology and ecology.

 The six spacious cabins are rustic but homely with private bathrooms, satellite TV, high-speed internet access, and views of the ocean, mountains and forest.
 Outside, there's a wood-fired sauna and a hot tub, while the solarium offers sweeping views of the islands and inlets of Little Tutka Bay as well as moody Jakolof Peak.